feature-flags-co/ffc-js-client-side-sdk/README.md

 The complete list of the available parameters in option:
 - **secret**: the client side secret of your environment. **mandatory**
 - **anonymous**: true if you want to use a anonymous user, which is the case before user login to your APP.
 If that is your case, the user can be set later with the **identify** method after the user has logged in.
 The default value is false. **not mandatory**
-- **boostrap**: init the SDK with feature flags, this will trigger the ready event immediately instead of requesting from the remote. **not mandatory**
+- **bootstrap**: init the SDK with feature flags, this will trigger the ready event immediately instead of requesting from the remote. **not mandatory**
 - **enableDataSync**: false if you do not want to sync data with remote server, in this case feature flags must be set to **bootstrap** option or be passed to the method **bootstrap**.
 The default value is true. **not mandatory**
 - **devModePassword**: if setted, the developer mode can only be activated by calling the method **activateDevMode** with password on Ffc . **not mandatory**
 - **api**: the API url of the server, set it only if you are self hosting the back-end. **not mandatory**